The Wave (2015 film): Plot

-Geologist Kristian Eikjord is working his final day in the Norwegian tourist destination Geiranger before moving to Stavanger with his family, when sensors on the mountain indicate groundwater has disappeared.
-Later, waiting for the ferry with his children while his wife Idun works a few more days at the hotel, Kristian has an epiphany and rushes back to the geology center, leaving his children Sondre and Julia in the car.
-He and Jacob find the sensor wires have snapped due to the movements inside the mountain.
+Geologist Kristian Eikjord is working his final day in Geiranger before moving to Stavanger with his family, when sensors on the mountain indicate groundwater has disappeared at Åkerneset.

+Waiting for the ferry with his children, Sondre and Julia, while his wife Idun works a few more days at the town hotel, Kristian has an epiphany and rushes back to the geology center, leaving his children in the car.
+He and his coworker Jacob investigate the crevice and find that the sensor wires have snapped due to movements inside the mountain.
 Kristian's former boss Arvid agrees to enter a higher state of alert, but not to sound the evacuation alarm due to being mid tourist season.

-Kristian finds the children have gone to the hotel.
-Julia wants to say goodbye to their house so Kristian drives with her to stay there one last night.
-Sondre heads down to the basement of the hotel with headphones to skateboard.
+Kristian returns to the car hours later, but finds that the children have gone to the hotel.
+Julia wants to say goodbye to their house, so Kristian drives with her to stay there one last night.
+Sondre books a room at the hotel, and heads down to the basement with his headphones and skateboard.